 This course demonstrates the importance of security in web applications by exposing typical flaws in websites that can be exploited using tools built into the web browser.

-This course introduces basic cryptography concepts in relation to data representation and securing online communication, and how these are implemented through code.
+This course introduces basic cryptography concepts in relation to data representation and securing online communication, and how these are implemented in code.

 This course teaches the fundamentals of wired and wireless networks and the underlying principles of digital systems using BBC micro:bits.

 A series of short cyber security activities designed for students in Years 3-6.
 Developed in collaboration with Education Departments across Australia and supported through grant funding from Google.